anirudh-pedro/Bug-Tracker/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-### What This Means

-✅ **You can:**

-- Use this project commercially
-- Modify and distribute
-- Use privately
-- Sublicense

-❌ **You must:**

-- Include the original copyright notice
-- Include the license text

-⚠️ **No warranty:**

-- Software provided "as is" without warranty

 ## 👥 Authors & Acknowledgments